 A nonprofit runs a transitional housing program for clients recovering from alcohol or substance abuse.
 The clients are required to pay subsidized rent and actively participate in the recovery programs.
 One client was not doing either, so with the approval of its legal counsel, the nonprofit had the client removed.
 The client, acting as his own attorney, filed suit in both Federal and State courts, claiming $10 million in emotional distress.
 The case went to a jury, and based on the nonprofit’s clear records and a subsequent compliance finding by the funding agency, we obtained a defense verdict.
 However, legal costs were more than $95,000.

 A nonprofit had an annual event that included a zip line for children, which ran from hay bales stacked eight feet high down to the ground.
-It was supervised by a volunteer who, against his better judgment, allowed a 12 year-old girl, who was very anxious and fearful, to ride.
-She fell off as soon as she left the hay bales and suffered a leg fracture that had to be surgically repaired.
+The zip line was supervised by a volunteer who, against his better judgment, allowed a 12 year-old girl, who was very anxious and fearful, to ride.
+The 12 year-old fell off as soon as she left the hay bales and suffered a leg fracture that had to be surgically repaired.
 Concluding that liability was adverse to the nonprofit, we negotiated a structured settlement with the family’s attorney that provided for future medical care, pain and suffering, and attorney fees.
-The loss cost was $60,000 and the expense was minimal.
+The loss cost was $60,000 and because resolution of the claim was aggressively pursued once liability became clear, the legal expense was minimal.